AdrientheFragrance/Advanced-PCOS-Prediction-Model/README.md

 - Focus is on **modeling and implementation**, not clinical diagnosis
 - Results are exploratory and dataset-specific

-## Medium Post
+## Medium Report
-Full explanation, visuals, and interpretation are available in the Medium article.
+Full explanation, visuals, and interpretation are available in this Medium article: